helix-foundation/currency/contracts/governance/README.md

 ###### RootHashAccepted
 Attributes:
   - `proposedRootHash` (bytes32) - the accepted root hash
-  - `totalSum` (uint256) - total cumulative sum of all the balances of this proposal
+  - `totalSum` (uint256) - total cumulative sum of all the ECO voting power of this proposal
   - `amountOfAccounts` (uint256) - total number of the accounts in the Merkle tree of this proposal
   - `proposer` (address) - address of the proposer of accepted root hash